-Students can also access academic resources through the ASC via telephone or videoconference by request.
-Resources, such as writing tutoring, Study Skills (including LASSI assessments), and content support, are available by telephone or videoconference.
+Students can also access academic resources through the ASC via telephone or videoconferencing by request.
+Resources, such as writing tutoring, Study Skills (including LASSI assessments), and content support, are available by telephone or videoconferencing.

 In addition to the resources available through the ASC website and Learning Commons, online workshops can be arranged for interested groups of students.
 When the ASC runs a workshop, they will provide access via videoconference.
 Be on the lookout for upcoming workshops throughout the semester.
 Students can contact the ASC at firstname.lastname@example.org or (250) 960-6367 to inquire about setting up a phone tutoring appointment or online workshop.
-If students have trouble accessing Learning Commons in Blackboard, please notify the ASC staff to gain access.
+If students have trouble accessing Moodle, please notify the ASC staff to gain access.

 The Access Resource Centre (ARC) is committed to the goal of creating and maintaining physical, intellectual, and social access to the University for students with disabilities.
 The mandate of the Access Resource Centre is to assist in reducing the physical, attitudinal, and systemic barriers faced by students with disabilities.
 The Access Resource Centre is committed to providing access and reasonable accommodations for academically qualified students so that, whenever possible, such persons may be included in all aspects of the University experience.